nicm42/100-days-of-code-v2/coding challenge.md

 **29th May 2020**
 Spent some time adding effects and changing my mind a lot.
 Looking at examples on codepen was really helpful for deciding what I wanted to do.

+**30th May 2020**
+Finished my portfolio!
+Spent ages wondering why transform-origin wasn't working when I added it in a mixin.
+I eventually established that it was happy if both it and the transform were outside of the mixin.
+So I left it like that.
+But otherwise it works well on everything I tested it on and looks so much better than the old version.